 In 2018 I did a gig at the Pie Shoppe, in conjunction with SugarCubeCabin, my favourite local sponsor of the arts.
 Here’s an ad for it on Instagram, put up by the Pie Shoppe Girls…

-Here’s a recording of me singing I Wanna Be Like You, from the same set…
+Here’s a recording of me singing I Wanna Be Like You from that session…

-And here’s a video of me singing the very same song about a week later in Donnellan’s pub, Granville St, Vancouver.
-The sound quality is a bit shaky.
+And here’s a video of me singing the same song about a week later in Donnellan’s pub, Granville St, Vancouver…